Determine How Compound Interest Can Grow Your Savings

 What could my current savings grow to?

-Compound interest can have a dramatic effect on the growth of series of regular savings and initial lump sum deposits.
-Use this calculator to determine the future value of your savings and lump sum.
+Compound interest can have a dramatic effect on the growth of regular savings and lump sum deposits.
+Use this calculator to determine the potential future value of your savings.

 Personal finance also helps you make better savings and investment decisions because it focuses on your goals.
 Your budget (or spending plan) should be built around your day-to-day expenses, including your short-range lifestyle and financial goals.
 These may include your goals for your family's well-being, shelter, food, clothing, and recreation.
 It should also provide for future personal lifestyle and financial goals as well.